“What should our elopement timeline look like?”

 9:00- Wrap up evening!

 Want to see more of a full 8 hour day?
-Check out this sweet elopement in Joshua Tree.
+Check out this amazing Zion National Park Elopement.

 Half day (4 hr) elopements are perfect for folks who only want to go to one location.
 Four hours goes by so very fast (faster than you think-it even catches me by surprise, too) it’s really best suited for days that have one central location.
 Travel time can really eat away at your hours, so things like getting ready photos, star photos, or long hikes/drives aren’t super conducive to 4 hour elopement days.